Using Emotional Intelligence (EQ) to elicit emotion connects a brand with its audience at a more personal level.

 About the Author

-David Wagner is the Lead Consultant at 1marketingidea LLC.
-1marketingidea is a marketing agency that leverages the social media experience to transform personal brands struggling to connect and engage with their networks.
-This results in increased engagement, stronger and deeper relationships with customers, repeat business, referrals, and higher profits.
+Daveeed Wagner is a keynote speaker, Founder & CEO of 1marketingidea, a marketing agency that leverages the social media experience to transform brands who struggle at connecting and engaging with their networks, resulting in deeper and stronger relationships, repeat business, referrals, and higher profits.